facebook/react-native-website/docs/appstate.md

 Add a handler to AppState changes by listening to the `change` event type and providing the handler

-TODO: now that AppState is a subclass of NativeEventEmitter, we could deprecate `addEventListener` and `removeEventListener` and use `addListener` and `listener.remove()` directly.
-That will be a breaking change though, as both the method and event names are different (addListener events are currently required to be globally unique).

 ---

 ### `removeEventListener()`